Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Research Professor at the State Key Lab of CAD&CG and the College of Computer Science, Zhejiang University (ZJU), after getting my Ph.D. from the University of British Columbia (UBC).
+I am currently an Assistant Professor at the State Key Lab of CAD&CG and the College of Computer Science, Zhejiang University (ZJU), after getting my Ph.D. from the University of British Columbia (UBC).
 My research interests lie in identifying computational principles behind design and manufacturing processes, as well as their algorithmic implementations, to drive the paradigm shift from computer-**aided** design & manufacturing towards computer-**automated** design & manufacturing (defined as: design by the computer & manufacturing in the computer).

 Current research work includes geometric modeling and design with emphasis on (1) the basic research of geometric and physical modeling of surfaces, solids and microstructures, and (2) the applied research of intelligent design and manufacturing.